 RIM Cafe, Italian Market

-This French-Italian cafe is a longtime Philly favorite (and Best of Philly winner) for owner Rene Kobeitri’s decadent, artisanal hot chocolate — including special flavors like white chocolate-peanut butter and tiramisu.
+This French-Italian cafe is a longtime Philly favorite (and Best of Philly winner) thanks to owner Rene Kobeitri’s decadent, artisanal hot chocolate — including special flavors like white-chocolate peanut butter and tiramisu.

-Start with some tacos (and maybe an order of molten queso dip for the table) and finish with the namesake hot chocolate at this Mexican cafe.
+At this Mexican cafe, start with some tacos (and maybe an order of molten queso dip), and finish with the namesake hot chocolate.

 Anthony’s Italian Coffee & Chocolate House, Italian Market

-This fourth-generation shop on Ninth Street is the perfect place to score a house-made cannoli or crisp, flaky sfogliatella along with a hot cup of cocoa, spiked with amaretto, peppermint, Nutella, or straight up.
+This fourth-generation shop on Ninth Street is the perfect place to score a housemade cannoli or crisp, flaky sfogliatella along with a hot cup of cocoa, spiked with amaretto, peppermint, Nutella, or served straight up.

 Fiore Fine Foods, Queen Village

-Hot chocolate is all grown at Fiore with rich, intense, not-to-sweet drinking chocolate
+Hot chocolate is all grown up at Fiore with rich, intense, not-to-sweet drinking chocolate and gigantic housemade marshmallows.

-When you’re already too wired for a pour-over of Elixr’s house-roasted, single-origin coffees, sip a rich cup of their hot cocoa instead.
+When you’re already too wired for a pour-over of Elixr’s house-roasted, single-origin coffees, sip a rich cup of the hot cocoa instead.